MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/using-fsrm-folder-quotas-with-ftp-in-iis-7.md

     [![](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image25.png)](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image24.png)
 2. In the **File Server Resource Manager**, expand **Quota Management** in the tree view and click **Quotas**, then click **Create Quota** in the Actions pane.
     [![](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image27.png)](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image26.png)
-3. In the **Create Quota** dialog box, navigate to the "C:\inetpub\ftproot" folder that you created in the Prerequisites section.
+3. In the **Create Quota** dialog box, navigate to the `C:\inetpub\ftproot` folder that you created in the Prerequisites section.
 Choose a template from the list of available templates to apply to your folder.
 Click **Create**.
     [![](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image29.png)](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image28.png)
 4. The **File Server Resource Manager** should now display the quota settings for your FTP site.
     [![](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image31.png)](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image30.png)